 With the support of the HI, the successful PIs are expected to lead their individual teams and devote a significant amount of time to the project.
-They will be expected to spend as a minimum 50% for STG and 40% for COG of their working time on the ERC project and a minimum of 50% of their working time in an EU MS or an AC.
+They will be expected to dedicate a minimum of 30% of their working time to the ERC project and spend a minimum of 50% of their working time in an EU MS or an AC.